 If using local so-called chicken buses (converted US school buses) keep a close eye on your stuff, as these buses tend to be packed with people and luggage providing potential opportunities for theft.

-Get travel insurance and you’ll be covered you for medical expenses, theft, personal liability, cancellation, and more.
-I recommend World Nomads, which offer flexible insurance for independent travellers with 24-hour worldwide assistance.Get a quote at world nomads »
+Travel insurance won’t in itself help you stay safe, but it can minimize the risks of travelling.
+With an insurance policy, you’ll be covered you for medical expenses, theft, personal liability, cancellation, and more.
+I recommend Heymondo, which offer flexible insurance for independent travelers with 24-hour worldwide assistance through their own app.

 5. Don’t get too paranoid